opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. seealso::

-    :cpp:func:`min`,
+    :ocv:func:`min`,
-    :cpp:func:`compare`,
+    :ocv:func:`compare`,
-    :cpp:func:`inRange`,
+    :ocv:func:`inRange`,
-    :cpp:func:`minMaxLoc`,
+    :ocv:func:`minMaxLoc`,
     :ref:`MatrixExpressions`

 mean
 ----

-.. cpp:function:: Scalar mean(InputArray mtx, InputArray mask=noArray())
+.. ocv:function:: Scalar mean(InputArray mtx, InputArray mask=noArray())

     Calculates an average (mean) of array elements.

-    :param mtx: Source array that should have from 1 to 4 channels so that the result can be stored in  :cpp:func:`Scalar` .
+    :param mtx: Source array that should have from 1 to 4 channels so that the result can be stored in  :ocv:func:`Scalar` .

     :param mask: Optional operation mask.